-You’re going to have to circumvent China’s censorship with a proxy or VPN in order to stream Twitch in China.
+You’re going to have to circumvent China’s censorship with a proxy or VPN like in order to stream Twitch in China.

 For those who have never heard of a VPN (Virtual Private Network) before, don’t worry.
 You can think of it like an encrypted tunnel that connects your computer with another computer in another country.

 While it may slow down your connection slightly, it allows you to access the internet as if you were in the country where the other computer is located.
 No more censorship.
 No more big brother.

 The primary use of a VPN is for securing your connection to the internet, particularly in public places like airports, coffee shops, etc.

 However, they’ve become such a popular tool in China that almost every expat in China uses a VPN on a daily basis – including me.

 For a more detailed explanation, check out this video explaining what a VPN is.

 Connecting to a VPN in China

 Ask any long-term expat in China and they’ll tell you how often they use a VPN in China.
 Contrary to a popularly held belief, using a VPN is not illegal and it makes life in China bearable.

 And if you want to stream Twitch in China, you’re going to need to connect to a VPN.